Dragon-Mason/CapstoneProject/README.md

 - Download the two txt files first: [grib_urls.txt](grib_urls.txt) and [grib_names.txt](grib_names.txt)
 - Download and run the .py file: [download_data.py](download_data.py)

-Totally, there are 2183 files.
+Ideally, there are (30+31+30)*24=2184 files.
+But the file of 2020/12/11 19:00 +000 is missing in the database.
+So, there are only 2,183 files left.

 The size of each one is around 9 MB.
 The size of all file is estimated as 19 GB.